Food safety service

 • enforcing food safety legislation in around 880 premises

-• registering and keeping an up to date register of food businesses
+• registering and keeping an up-to-date register of food businesses

 • approving establishments that require approval and ensuring these feature on the Food Standards Agency website